TenderSure-Africa-SEZ/trific-platform-docs/docs/workflows/vetting-process/index.md

 ## Vetting Overview

-The vetting process is a thorough evaluation system that ensures only qualified, trustworthy providers join the Trific platform, maintaining high service standards and client satisfaction.
+The vetting process is a thorough evaluation system that ensures only qualified, trustworthy providers join the TRIFIC platform, maintaining high service standards and client satisfaction.

 ## Vetting Stages